pjoneja/Portfolio/Data Tables/Data Tables description.md

 # Data Tables
 A borrowed/adapted implementation of an HTML data table that leverages the power and ease-of-use of Google Spreadsheets.
 My implementation uses JSON, JavaScript, HTML Tables and Google Spreadsheets.
+View online [here](http://iasas.jisedu.or.id/basketball/standings.html)

 ### What it looks like:
 ![online](https://github.com/pjoneja/Portfolio-Showcase/blob/master/Data%20Tables/TableWebsite.png)